 How Java rules improve Android apps: Taming big data with big reasoning

 News - Big data technologies are all the rage with enterprise architects and data focused professionals, but with big data isn't a panacea in itself.
 Big data solutions are only successful when they are accompanied by big reasoning as well.

 Dell Boomi and other integration providers jump on API management

 News - After several API management firms were acquired elsewhere, Dell Boomi announces their own API management features, built internally.

-The API evolves beyond mobile and embedded systems
+The evolution of the API: A future beyond mobile and embedded systems

 30 Nov 2012